xxwilliam/group-13-2/README.md

 <p><b><h2>Group processes</h2></b></p>

  <p>How well did your group work together in Assignment 2?
 Will you be introducing
  any changes in process for Assignment 3?
-This is new for this assignment.</p>
+This is new for this assignment.
  <p>Our group worked really well on Assignment two, we all contributed in a positive way
  and worked very hard on each delegated task.
 We really helped each other out, offering advice and support for any queries we faced.</p>